-This Statement constitutes Derbyshire County Councils actions to ensuring there is no slavery or human trafficking in its own business and its supply chains.
-This statement is for the financial year commencing the 1 April 2018 to meet the requirements of Section 54 of the Modern Slavery Act 2015.
+This Statement constitutes Derbyshire County Council's actions to ensuring there is no slavery or human trafficking in its own business and its supply chains.
+This statement relates to actions and activities for the financial year ending 31 March 2019 meeting the requirements of Section 54 of the Modern Slavery Act 2015.

-As part of the public sector and a member of the Derby & Derbyshire Modern Slavery Partnership, the Council is committed to improving its practices to identify and combat this crime.
+As part of the public sector and a member of the Derby and Derbyshire Modern Slavery Partnership, the Council is committed to improving its practices to identify and combat this crime.
 The Council recognises its responsibility to take a robust approach to modern slavery and human trafficking as an employer, commissioner and contractor with other bodies; and acknowledges its duty to notify the Secretary of State of suspected victims of slavery or human trafficking as required by section 52 of the Modern Slavery Act 2015.

-The Council is committed to preventing and taking action against identified slavery and human trafficking in its corporate activities, its supply chains and the wider community, and ensuring these are free from slavery and human trafficking.
+The Council is absolutely committed to preventing and taking action against identified slavery and human trafficking in its corporate activities, its supply chains and the wider community, and ensuring these are free from slavery and human trafficking.
+The Council also notes its responsibility under the National Referral Mechanism (NRM) as a "First Responder".

-This statement covers the activities of Derbyshire County Council.
+This statement covers the activities of the Council.
 The Statement covers direct employees of the Council, agency workers and services delivered on behalf of the Council by third party organisations and in the Council's supply chains.